udayakumar-s/ej2-angular-docs/ej2-angular/common/how-to/sass.md

 domainurl: ##DomainURL##
 ---

-# Sass in Angular Common component
+# How to use SCSS File in Angular-CLI

 ## SASS Variables Location